filecoin-project/specs/src/systems/filecoin_markets/retrieval_market/_index.md

 The baseline version of proposing and accepting a deal will work as follows:

-- The client finds a provider of a given piece with `FindProviders()`.
+- The client finds a provider of a given piece with `FindProviders`.
-- The client queries a provider to see if it meets its retrieval criteria (via Query Protocol)
+- The client queries a provider to see if it meets its retrieval criteria via Query Protocol.
-- The client sends a RetrievalDealProposal to the retrieval miner. (via RetrievalProtocol)
+- The client sends a RetrievalDealProposal to the retrieval miner via RetrievalProtocol.
-- The provider validates the proposal and rejects it if it is invalid
+- The provider validates the proposal and rejects it if it is invalid.
-- If the request is valid, the provider responds to it with an accept message
+- If the proposal is valid, the provider responds to it with an accept message.
-- The client creates a payment channel as neccesary and a lane, ensures there are free funds in the channel
+- The client creates a payment channel as necessary and a lane, ensures there are free funds in the channel.
-- The provider unseals the sector as neccesary
+- The provider unseals the sector as necessary.
-- The provider sends blocks over the protocol until it requires payment
+- The provider sends blocks over the protocol until it requires the first payment according to the retrieval deal parameters.
-- The client consumes blocks over the retrieval protocol and manually verifies them
+- The client consumes blocks over the retrieval protocol and manually verifies them.
-- When the provider requires payment to proceed, it sends payment request and does not send any more blocks
+- When the provider requires payment to proceed, it sends payment request and does not send any more blocks.
-- The client creates and stores a payment voucher off-chain
+- The client creates and stores a payment voucher off-chain.
-- The client responds to the provider with a reference to the payment voucher
+- The client responds to the provider with a reference to the payment voucher.
-- The provider redeems the payment voucher off-chain
+- The provider stores a copy of the payment voucher off-chain.
-- The provider resumes sending blocks
+- The provider resumes sending blocks until it requests the next payment.
-- The client consumes blocks until payment is required again
+- The client consumes blocks until the provider requests the next payment.
-- The process continues until the end of the query
+- The process continues until all blocks and requested vouchers have been exchanged.

 # Deal Flow (V1)